 Class AA Official - Refers to Senior Officials at the National Level who have demonstrated the highest standards of professionalism and proficiency.
-Team Leaders for a ring are usually chosen from the AA officials at Nationals events.
+Ring Managers for a ring are usually chosen from the AA officials at Nationals events.

 - 1. Must meet all above requirements for Class E through A official - 2.
 Must be able to demonstrate a high degree of proficiency as a judge and referee for forms competition and both styles of sparring competition - 3.
 Must have been a class A official for a minimum of five years - 4.
 Must officiate at a minimum of five Nationals Championships as a Class A official.
 (The National being used to upgrade counts as one of the two Nationals.) - 5.
 Must attend a yearly District/Regional Clinic and workshop - Must request to be evaluated at the AAU National Championships when registering for the event - 7.
 Must pass written test and practical evaluation by a 90% combined score.
+Weighting of the written test shall be 30% and weighting of the practical evaluation shall be 70% of combined score.
+The Candidate must make a minimum of 70 on the written test.
 Candidate will be evaluated on performance as judge and referee for forms and both styles of sparring competition.
-To be eligible for evaluation, candidate must work the entire event - 8.
-Must work 40 AAU licensed events as an A official
+To be eligible for evaluation, candidate must work the entire event